ignotaC/epicanime/README.md

 Mushoku Tensei: Jobless Reincarnation

+Don’t Hurt Me, My Healer! - DIFFERENT

 Fate/Apocrypha ( EPIC )

 Future Diary - Watch it for Mineme.
 Rest is honestly shit and worst shit is MC

 Combatants will be dispatched - stupid as hell but somehow worth it.

+The World God Only Knows - Everything.
+There are three seasons unfortunatly seems it will end unfinished.
+Anime ends at manga chapther 190.
+You need to watch everythign with ovas since it's all connected.
+Just use soem site like anime planet - and watch in releas order.

+Trapped in dating sim - verygood.

 No guns life season1 + season 2( simply good )